Conquering Childhood Arthritis

 Turning the Tide for Families Living With JA

 Too many children live a life restrained by frequent arthritis pain and the detrimental effects the disease can have on their organs and systems.
-Add the emotional toll childhood arthritis and other rheumatic conditions can take, on top of endless doctors’ visits, and it’s clear that answers and solutions are urgently needed.
-That’s why the Arthritis Foundation is committed to making sure JA patients and their families are guiding everything we do.
+With the burden of numerous doctors’ visits and daily living limitations, the emotional toll of childhood arthritis and other rheumatic conditions is significant.
+Despite the significant progress in the field due to the use of biologics for the treatment of childhood arthritis, additional scientific research and treatment solutions are urgently needed.
+That’s why the Arthritis Foundation is committed to making sure the needs of JA patients and their families are guiding our research investments.
 This video summarizes our approach.

-Personalized medicine — treatment and care based on the specific needs and condition of an individual patient — will eliminate the current trial-and-error approach.
-The engagement of patients in this quest will help unravel the mysteries of juvenile rheumatic diseases.
+Better treatments are needed sooner than later.
+In the era of personalized medicine, the treatment and care of children with arthritis based on the specific needs and conditions of an individual patient will begin to eliminate the previous trial-and-error approach.
+The engagement of patients in this research quest will help unravel the mysteries of juvenile rheumatic diseases.

-Since 2002, the Arthritis Foundation has invested nearly $30 million toward childhood arthritis research, thanks to the generous support of our donors.
-Donors have fueled special research projects through our annual Juvenile Arthritis Conferences, as well as the Juvenile Idiopathic Arthritis (JIA) Patient-Focused Drug Development meeting co-hosted by the Foundation and CARRA.
+Since 2002, the Arthritis Foundation has invested over $35 million toward childhood arthritis research, thanks to the generous support of our donors.
+Donors have fueled special research projects through our annual Juvenile Arthritis Family Summit, as well as the Juvenile Idiopathic Arthritis (JIA) Patient-Focused Drug Development meeting co-hosted by the Foundation and CARRA.
 The results from this meeting bring patient voices to the development of new FDA guidance for JIA research.

-Donors also fund a variety of investigator-initiated grants in partnership with CARRA, supporting specific research, training and other components.
+Donors also fund a variety of investigator-initiated grants in partnership with CARRA, supporting specific research, pediatric rheumatology training, early career development awards, investigator-initiated research grants and other components.
 Investigators can learn more about Arthritis Foundation-funded research opportunities on the CARRA Grants and Funding page.

 As part of the Patients, Advocates & Rheumatology Teams Network for Research & Service (PARTNERS), we are working with other consortium members to create a platform where patients and their families can participate in research they feel is most important.
 When patients and families register with PARTNERS, information is collected about their illness, background and interests, which helps identify specific, meaningful research opportunities.
 Once registered, they learn about suitable activities within PARTNERS.